ricardov-venegas-intl/min-sharp/Notes.md

   3. Do something similar to c# Task, and make everithing async by default?

 * Should I define the IR code first?
 Should it becode PCode?

-   * Well If I am using the LLVM there is no need to
+  * Well If I am using the LLVM there is no need to use pcode.

 ## 2020-04-04